 May 112020

-Automatic night light using 555 and relay
+Automatic night light with 555 and relay

-This Automatic night light using 555 IC turns lights on when there is no daylight.
-The circuit is perfect for lighting single places such as the garden, the front door of the house, the entrance to the garage, etc. Since a relay is used to activate the load, many types of light sources can be connected.
-Better if they are LED light sources due to their low current consumption.
+This automatic night light with 555 IC turns on the light when there is no daylight.
+The circuit is perfect for lighting single places such as the garden, the front door of the house, the entrance to the garage, etc.

-How the automatic night light works?
+How does the automatic night light work?

-Automatic night light using 555 and relay
+Automatic night light with 555 and relay

 555 timer IC Pinout